-Violinist Ann Setzer has received enthusiastic praise for the (expressive lyricism and tonal beauty) of her playing.
+Violinist Ann Setzer has received enthusiastic praise for the beauty and insightfulness of her playing.
 Critically acclaimed as a recitalist, soloist with orchestra, and chamber musician, Ms. Setzer has performed throughout the United States and Europe and has been a frequent guest artist on radio broadcasts.

 Ms. Setzer began her teaching career as a teaching assistant to Ivan Galamian at the Meadowmount School of Music where she was appointed to the faculty in 1981.
 She has been a guest artist or faculty member at festivals such as the Killington Music Festival, the Interharmony Festival, and the Green Mountain Music Festival.